Chrome Flags give you power customizations for Chrome.

 1. Zero-copy rasterizer

 Enable this and raster threads will write directly to the GPU memory associated with tiles (the small, more manageable areas that large files are divided into in Chrome).

-That’s great, in that it makes Chrome significantly faster, but also not so great in that it makes Chrome crash significantly more.
-This Flag will take Chrome from stable to seriously unstable, so we don’t recommend it.
+That’s great, in that it makes Chrome significantly faster, but also not so great in that it makes Chrome crash often.
+This Flag will take Chrome from stable to seriously unstable so we don’t recommend it.
 It’s here if you want to try it anyway:

 2. Site isolation opt-out

 Disables site isolations intended to keep users safe.
-Commonly used by developers to diagnose iframe bugs, this Flag comes with the warning that it can leave users open to the Spectre CPU vulnerability.
-Of more immediate concern is that it started crashing applications since Chome 76 rolled out.
+Commonly used by developers to diagnose iframe bugs.
+This Flag comes with the warning that it can leave users open to the Spectre CPU vulnerability.
+Of more immediate concern is that it started crashing applications since it rolled out.
 Google may fix that soon, but for now, best to stay clear.